Dadido3/noita-mapcap/README.md

 >
 > You can always *right* click ![Record button](files/ui-gfx/record-16x16.png) to reset the above mentioned settings back to Noita's default.

-After all issue have been resolved you are free to start capturing.
+After all issues have been resolved you are free to start capturing.

 To the top left of the window are 3 buttons: